mspeculatrix/Zolatron64/APPS_ROM/README.md

 # ROMs for the Zolatron 64

 This folder will contain software designed to be run from ROMs sitting in the extended memory section starting at address $8000.
-They might be loaded into RAM in the extended memory, using the XLOAD command or might be burned into EEPROMs.
+They are loaded into RAM in the extended memory, using the XLOAD command or might be burned into EEPROMs.

 The maximum size of each program is 8K.